agentage/web/docs/github-secrets-setup.md

 After adding secrets and variables, you can verify them by:
 1. Go to repository **Settings → Environments → development**
 2. You should see all variables and secrets listed (secret values are hidden)
-3. Push to `main` branch to trigger the workflow
+3. Push to `master` branch to trigger the workflow
 4. Check **Actions** tab to see the deployment progress

 ## Multiple Environments (Optional)